open/close all folders

 - In The Wheel of Time, the Finn can be charmed by music.

-- Doctor Who: In "The Lazarus Experiment", the Doctor plays a modified organ to defeat the Monster of the Week.
+- In "The Lazarus Experiment", the Doctor plays a modified organ to defeat the Monster of the Week.

 - In "A Christmas Carol", Abgail's singing calms both the storm and the flying sharks inside it, letting the spaceship land safely.

-- John Pertwee sings a Venusian lullaby to soothe the monster on Peladon.
+- In "The Curse of Peladon," The Doctor sings a Venusian lullaby to soothe the monster terrorizing the kingdom.

 - Merry, the Queen of Years, has to sing to keep the old god "Grandfather" peaceful.

 - On Top Gear, Matt Smith's practice runs on the guest lap had been full of driving errors but Clarkson was impressed by his intensity.
 On the video of the actual lap, Clarkson wonders aloud whether he's still channelling all that aggression.
 Cut to the inside of the car and:

 Matt Smith: Right... stay calm, concentrate...
 I'm siiinging in the raaain...

 - In 1st Samuel of the Old Testament, King Saul was afflicted by "an evil spirit of the Lord" and asked for a musician who could cause that spirit to depart from him.
 David was that selected musician, and so often played for King Saul when he was afflicted.
 However, on a few occasions, the "evil spirit" got the better of King Saul, causing him to throw a javelin at David which he avoided.

 - In Greek Mythology, Orpheus was able to get past Cerberus (the guard dog of the underworld) by playing music to soothe it.